serje3/dc_ImageUploader/README.md

 On the first https://dc-image-uploader.netlify.app/ the frontend folder is deployed, On the second https://151-248-121-170.cloudvps.regruhosting.ru/ the folder with the backend and image storage.

+Work algorithm: a POST Ajax request is sent from the frontend to /api/image of the backend, with the image.
+The backend saves the resulting image to storage and saves a link to this image to the database and sends the response as this link.

 ### Built With

 <!-- This section should list any major frameworks that you built your project using.
 Here are a few examples.-->